We have three options depending on the location of the file share(s) that should be scanned.

 Notice: One of the typical client-side errors we encounter during set-up, is AD users who do not have the rights to read the data the Compliance Server should scan.

-When the Data Compliance Server can access the file share, then the file shares must be mounted directly as drives on the D&M Server using SSH.
+When the Data Compliance Server can access the file share, it must be mounted directly as a drive on the D&M Server using smba or other relevant protocols.

 The: /var directory should be min 500 GB on the Data Compliance Server according to the specs for the related set-up